seblex9/wireshark/README.md

 We'll use the public RADIUS server to capture and analyze traffic.
 Specifically, we will test the authentication and analyze the encrypted data inside.

 capture01.png

+Since RADIUS operates on port 1812, let's set a filter in Wireshark to listen only on that port.

+capture02.png

+Open NTRadPing, the RADIUS client, which we will use to send an authentication request to the public server.

+capture03.png

+Examining the request, we see the username is visible and the password is encrypted.

+capture04.png

+Inside Wireshark, We can set RADIUS protocol preferences to decrypt the password:

+capture05.png

+We have now generated and analyzed RADIUS traffic.